Todd Kelly (American football): Professional career

-Kelly was selected by the San Francisco 49ers in the first round (27th pick overall) of the 1993 NFL Draft.
+Kelly was selected by the San Francisco 49ers in the first round (27th pick overall) of the 1993 NFL draft.
 During his rookie year, he played in 14 games and started in five, registering one sack.
 During the 1994 season, Kelly played in 11 games, and registered 9 tackles and 3.5 sacks.
-He appeared with the 49ers in the team's 49-26 victory over San Diego in Super Bowl XXIX.
+He appeared with the 49ers in the team's 49–26 victory over San Diego in Super Bowl XXIX.

 Kelly was cut by the 49ers prior to the 1995 season.
 He was claimed on waivers a few days later by the Cincinnati Bengals.
 He appeared in all 16 games for the Bengals in 1995, playing primarily as a speed rusher on passing downs.
 He was cut by the Bengals prior to the 1996 season, but was re-signed for two games in October.
 He finished the season with the Atlanta Falcons.

 During his four seasons in the NFL, Kelly registered 27 tackles, 5.5 sacks, two forced fumbles, a fumble recovery, and a pass break up.

 Personal life and post-playing career

 Kelly returned to Knoxville, Tennessee, with his family, following his NFL career.
-He works as a National Sales Excellence Manager for Boston Scientific (Peripheral Intervention), and served as a youth football coach from 2003 to 2009.
+He works as a Commercial Excellence Executive for Boston Scientific (Peripheral Intervention), and served as a youth football coach from 2003 to 2009.